scg-unibe-ch/ese2019-team2/docs/biweeklyReport.md

 ### To be discussed

 - Should we merge databases to work with relations?
-- MongoDB Atlas as hosting for database?
+- MongoDB Atlas as host for database?

 ### Learning outcomes